liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 - Files migrate faster than objects and list items.

 The speed of this step depends on the efficiency of the tool you're using and the type of content that you package.
-Splitting your packages in a smart way is something that will greatly improve this step.
+Splitting your packages in a smart way is something that greatly improves this step.
 In addition, ensure that your permissions, sharing, or other limits are set up properly for migration and are within [SharePoint limits and boundaries](/office365/servicedescriptions/sharepoint-online-service-description/sharepoint-online-limits).

 > [!NOTE]
 > If you are planning to migrate over 100TB, review the following section, **Large Migration**.